 Redefining the neurobiological underpinnings and genetic risks of the behavior we call addiction could lead to more targeted help for the sufferers of addiction rather than continuing to treat them primarily by focusing on a discussion of their difficulties with motivation or impulse control.
 Binge eating disorder for some sufferers may involve a genetic difference in the endogenous cannabinoid system which leaves the person unable to produce the cannabinoids normally and so they are left hungry, starving for the foods that are better sources of cannabinoids naturally.

 Medical marijuana patients who have never used olanzapine are unlikely to have the negative withdrawal reaction that I now experience within a few hours of my last dose.
 The strain of medical marijuana or type of synthetic or natural product is also important for any user in order to have a positive mental health reaction.
 Pure THC or the synthetic version, Dronabinol, can cause increased anxiety.
-Strains that have a mixture of cannabinoids and terpenes seem to help balance the mental effects in a way that is less likely to cause increased anxiety.
+Strains that have a mixture of (THCV in some Sativa strains, and CBD in various Indica or Sativa strains help balance anxiety reactions) and terpenes seem to help balance the mental effects in a way that is less likely to cause increased anxiety.
 Real lemon and lime products that contain the oil is one example of a easily available food substance that provides terpenes which help reduce the anxiety effects of medical marijuana or the synthetic Dronabinol.
 Terpenes and a link about lemon is included later in this post.

 The Endogenous Cannabinoid System holds answers.

 A person with a metabolic difference due to genetics, chronic illness, or the standard changes associated with aging may need an external source of nutrients that other people of average health would be able to make internally - “endogenously.”